If you’re looking for a new home, you’ve probably wondered what the best questions to ask the seller when buying a house are.

 After all, if you’re going to be living at the property for any amount of time, you’re likely to need such things at some point.

-As you can see, there are a number of questions to ask the seller when buying a house.
-The important thing is to work out which ones are most relevant.
+As you can see, when it comes to knowing which are the best questions to ask the seller when buying a house is to work out which ones are the most relevant.

 However, don’t forget that you can have multiple viewings of a property before you put in an offer.
 That means you should have several opportunities to ask the seller a wide range of questions.